mahi1492/VIRTUAL-INTELLIGENT-ASSISTANT/README.md

 What it can do -
 1. Currently, it supports only english language
 2. Supports voice and text input/output.
-3. Supports AI based voice input (using whisper asr) and by using google api voice input.
+3. Supports AI based voice input and by using google api voice input.
 4. All intellectual task is process in JarvisAI server so there is no load on your system.
 5. Lightweight and able to understand natural language (commands)
 6. Ability to add your own custom functions.